 Squash continues to be a very popular sport at St Mary's, as seen by the vast number of girls who participate in social squash.

-St Mary's holds the record for the most number of teams entered by any one school.
-Such is the current strength and depth of squash that this year we even entered two teams in the prestigious U19A league, U16A and U14A leagues in order to provide more of our players with strong opposition.
+St Mary's holds the record for the most number of teams entered into the league by any one school and has won the prestigious Castle Aggregate Trophy for the past consecutive six years.
+Such is the current strength and depth of squash that this year we even entered two teams in the prestigious U19A, U16A, 15A and U14A leagues in order to provide more of our players with strong opposition.

 Many of the girls participate in outside tournaments which help to improve their standard of play and assist them in their quest for provincial representation.
 The thud of squash balls hitting the court walls and the laughter of the girls reflect the fun and hard work that go into this sport.